GS-KAN: Parameter-Efficient Kolmogorov-Arnold Networks via Sprecher-Type Shared Basis Functions: Experiments

-\paragraph{Training Protocol.} All models are implemented in PyTorch and trained using the {Adam} optimizer.
-Cubic B-Splines were utilized in the GS-KAN models.
-To ensure statistical robustness, every experiment is repeated across {three distinct initialization seeds}.
-We report the {best test metric} (MSE or Accuracy) achieved during training to capture the peak potential of each architecture, simulating an optimal early-stopping strategy.
+\paragraph{Training Protocol.} All models are implemented in PyTorch and trained using the Adam optimizer, paired with a learning rate scheduler to mitigate training oscillations and ensure stable convergence.
+Cubic B-Splines were utilized in the KAN and GS-KAN models.
+To ensure statistical robustness, every experiment is repeated across distinct initialization seeds.
+To prevent test-set leakage, model selection and early stopping are guided solely by validation set performance.
+We report the final {test metric} (MSE or Accuracy) by evaluating the optimal validation checkpoint on the held-out test set exactly once, thereby providing a robust measure of true generalization.